Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 Fields are used with their unqualified names and must exist in the referenced source or target entity.
 If the referenced entity uses the `geographical` extension you can also use `latitude` and `longitude`.
 If it uses the `standardFields` extension you can also use `createdDate`, `createdBy`, `updatedDate` and `updatedBy`.

-ModuleStudio offers different syntax variants for using this or single and multiple fields:
+ModuleStudio offers different syntax variants for using this for single and multiple fields:

 * Order by a single field: `mySortField`
 * Order by a single field with direction: `mySortField:desc` or `mySortField:DESC`